Guilospanck/real-blockchain-in-golang/README.md

 Blockchain developers aim to develop protocols where applications' entrepreneurs and users synergize in a transparent, auditable relationship.
 Specifications fo the blockchain system should be well-defined from the beginning and only change if its users support it.

+## c6_immutable_hash
+The database content is hashed by secure cryptographic hash function.
+The blockchain participants use the resulted hash to reference a specific database state.